EMXC-Skiing/massnordic-web/index.md

 - Any high-school athlete (grade 9-12) living or going to school in MA is eligible for EHS Championships.
 -  Only athletes who have registered for the MA Nordic Cup are considered for team selection.

-### Team Selection

-- Invitations to the U16 and EHS teams are issued after the final Eastern Cup of the season.
-- Team selection is based on a **points system** that rewards performance in various races throughout the season.
-Points may be earned at the following events:
-    - The **Mass Nordic Cup** (all skiers must register for this event).
-    - **High School League Races** (public and private).
-    - **Championship Races** (MIAA & NEPSAC).
-    - **Eastern Cups**.
-- Coaches report race results to the MA Nordic Committee for the purpose of point calculation.
-The dataset of race results is viewable [here](https://app.hex.tech/70f48122-c26b-4657-9a9c-f117cb78c48a/app/61a8b3dd-f74a-4b84-bee3-2041395ea866/latest).

 ## Mass Nordic Cup

-The Mass Nordic Cup is the flagship qualification event.
+The Mass Nordic Cup is the primary means of qualifying for a championship team.
 It is held on a single day annually in late January and includes both skate and classic races.
 Outside of extenuating circumstances such as illness or injury, athletes attempting to qualify for a championship team are expected to race in the Mass Nordic Cup.

-## The Mass Nordic Program
+## About Mass Nordic

 ### Mass Nordic Committee